patrickrauls/elements/README.md

-# Elements
+# ellies
 ## A semantic component library in React

-Elements is a component library in React designed to preserve the functionality and usage of HTML elements.
+ellies is a component library in React designed to preserve the functionality and usage of HTML ellies.

 [![codecov][codecov-badge]][codecov]
 [![build][build-badge]][build]